mostafa-elgendy22/Topology-API/README.md

 2. Stores‌ ‌multiple‌ ‌topologies‌ ‌in‌ ‌memory.‌ ‌
 3. Execute‌s ‌various operations‌ ‌on‌ ‌topologies.‌ ‌
 ‌
-A‌ ‌topology‌ ‌is‌ ‌a‌ ‌set‌ ‌of‌ ‌electronic‌ ‌components‌ ‌that‌ ‌are‌ ‌connected‌ ‌together.‌

 ## Requirements to build the project:
 1. CMake